 Involvement of local people

 All campsites are owned by the Jabaleya.
 All guides belong to the Jabaleya.
 Our camel teachers are Jabaleya.
 The Ecolodge is managed by a Jabaleya family.
-The Herbal Garden is owned by Farag Ahmed, the son of Dr Ahmed, the local herbal practitioner.
-All trekking is organized through Sheikh Mousa, who runs the local Jabaleya cooperative, ensuring the fair distribution of work through the clans and families of the tribe.
+The Herbal Garden is owned by Oda.
+The Camel School is owned by Mohamed Musa.
+All trekking is organised through Sheikh Mousa, who runs the local Jabaleya cooperative, ensuring the fair distribution of work through the clans and families of the tribe.

 Development of new skills and social projects